openshift/ansible-service-broker/docs/usecases.md

 ## Bindable Database Service
 There are services that will be deployed that simply exist to be bound to other applications.
 Typical use case is a Mariadb database instance.

-* provision database AnsibleApp (stays up to let other bind)
+* provision database APB (stays up to let other bind)
 * bind request to app returns connection information,

 ### Database example sequence diagram